mendix/docs/content/en/docs/refguide/modeling/app-explorer/security/app-security/strict-mode.md

 ## 1 Introduction

 Configuring [access rules](/refguide/access-rules/) is essential for the security of your app.
-However, setting this up correctly can be hard.
-Strict Mode mode will help making your app secure, even if the access rules are not set up right.
+However, accurately setting up these rules can be challenging.
+To help making your app secure, even when access rules are not configured correctly, you can enable Strict Mode.

-Enabling Strict Mode ensures that entities are exclusively accessible as defined within your model, through microflows, nanoflows, widgets, or pages.
-It does this by restricing certain Client APIs.
+Strict Mode ensures that entities are accessible only in the ways defined within your model — through microflows, nanoflows, widgets, or pages — by restricting certain Client APIs.

-Strict Mode is only available for React Client.
+Please note, Strict Mode is exclusively available for the React Client.

 ## 2 Restricted Client APIs
 When Strict Mode is enabled, the following [Client APIs](/apidocs-mxsdk/apidocs/client-api/) will be restricted: